DataStrategist/amitkohli.com/content/post/2020-01-07-how-to-create-an-r-package-my-way.md

   e.
 Help users find your website.
 Go into the Repository's Settings page (careful to not enter _github settings_, but *the settings for that repository*), and under Github Pages, mark the `Master Branch - docs` folder as the source.
 This will pop up a URL (you're going to have to scroll back down to get it... annoying).
 Anyway, it's the one that says something about `github.io`.
 Copy it.
    [](/post/2020-01-07-how-to-create-an-r-package-my-way_files/Settings.PNG)

   f.
-Now go back back to the Repo's main page and click on the `Edit` button on the top right hand side of your your Repo's title, and paste that URL into the Website textbox.
+Now go back back to the Repo's main page and click on the `About` thingie on the top right hand side of your your Repo's title, and paste that URL into the Website textbox.

 ## 8. Coming back to your package later